Prevention taxonomy

 Defines the exact operational phase of the intervention loop:

-X1_Problem — Acute identification of frictionX2_Diag — Non-clinical behavioral diagnosticsX3_Goal — Setting bounded de-escalation milestonesX4_Action — Deploying micro-action protocolsX5_Eval — Automated reflection and outcome trackingEnforces the safety perimeter and determines routing thresholds:
+X1_Problem — Acute identification of frictionX2_Diag — Non-clinical prevention screening / structured check-upX3_Goal — Setting bounded de-escalation milestonesX4_Action — Deploying micro-action protocolsX5_Eval — Automated reflection and outcome trackingEnforces the safety perimeter and determines routing thresholds:

 Y1_Normal — Standard age-appropriate crisisY2_Risk — Sub-clinical risk factors accumulationY3_Problem — Manifested behavioral or communication crisisY4_Crisis_Clinical — Hard boundary for human hot-routingCategorizes the physiological or ecological origin of the stress vector: